Program Spotlight: Carleton’s History Department

 Carleton history students are part of a community of scholars.
 They have the option of joining the History Undergraduate Society (HUgS) which is run by undergraduate students and gives students the opportunity to meet with other like-minded thinkers.
 HUgS organizes a number of events – both academic and social – throughout the year.

-The Department of History offers several ways to study history at the undergraduate level: Students may select a Bachelor of Arts in history (honours) or a combined honours and they may include the cooperative education program.
-We also offer a Bachelor of Arts in history (general) and a minor in history.
+The Department of History offers several ways to study history at the undergraduate level: Students may select a Bachelor of Arts in history (honours) or a combined honours and they may include the cooperative education program or the Concentration in Public History.
+We also offer a Bachelor of Arts in history and a minor in history.
 Students in the Bachelor of Global and International Studies may take a specialization in transnational history.
-A complete description of these programs is available in the undergraduate calendar.
-Students should also consult the summary of degree requirements, which outlines the differences between these programs and provides information on the requirements for those who wish to minor in History.
+A complete description of these programs and their requirements is available in the undergraduate calendar.
+This also provides information on the requirements for those who wish to minor in History.

 Students at Carleton are encouraged to explore history using a diversity of sources, methodologies and media.
 Visit our student projects webpage for some examples of their work.